glotzerlab/coxeter/README.md

 ```

 ## Documentation
-Documentation for coexeter is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) and compiled using [Sphinx](http://www.sphinx-doc.org/en/master/).
+Documentation for coxeter is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) and compiled using [Sphinx](http://www.sphinx-doc.org/en/master/).
 To build the documentation, first install Sphinx:

 ```bash
 pip install sphinx sphinx_rtd_theme
 ```

-You can then use Sphinx to create the actual documentation in either PDF or HTML form by running the following commands in the coexeter root directory:
+You can then use Sphinx to create the actual documentation in either PDF or HTML form by running the following commands in the coxeter root directory:

 ```bash
 cd doc